LuciaHeredia/terraform-aws/dockerized-API-with-ASG-LB-module/README.md

-# Mission: This module provisions a Dockerized API service with Auto Scaling Group and Load Balancer.
+# This Terraform module provisions a Dockerized API service with Auto Scaling Group and Load Balancer.
 ## Structure:
 ```
 dockerized-API-with-ASG-LB-module/